-A total of 29 participants took part in the study and after reviewing their language background and their experiment completion status, and we ended up having 22 participants (7 males and 15 females) with valid data for our analysis.
+A total of 29 participants took part in the study.
+After reviewing their language background and their experiment completion status, and we ended up having 22 participants (7 males and 15 females) with valid data for our analysis.

 Participants were between 18 and 26 years old, mostly righthanded (one lefthanded), educated (they had at least completed high school education).
-No participant has reported or demonstrated to have hearing or visual impairment that may stop them from completing all the tasks in the experiment.
+No participant reported or demonstrated having hearing or visual impairment that would have stoped them from completing all the tasks in the experiment.
 Participants were compensated with course credit or monetary reward.

 Participants’ linguistic background information was collected using the Language Background Questionnaire, covering language proficiency, age of acquisition of the second language, language use, language exposure, bilingual profile, and language proficiency in Spanish, etc. The Language Background Questionnaire consists of four parts: